Opposition grows to Dell's landmark $24.4 billion buyout

-NEW YORK Three of Dell Inc's largest investors joined Southeastern Asset Management on Friday in objecting to a 15.4 billion pounds ($24.4 billion) buyout of the No. 3 PC maker led by Chief Executive Michael Dell, sources said, as opposition grows to the largest buyout since the start of the financial crisis.
+NEW YORK Three of Dell Inc's DELL.O largest investors joined Southeastern Asset Management on Friday in objecting to a $24.4 billion buyout of the No. 3 PC maker led by Chief Executive Michael Dell, sources said, as opposition grows to the largest buyout since the start of the financial crisis.

 Top independent shareholder Southeastern formally voiced its opposition, which Reuters first reported late on Thursday, galvanizing other investors.